wkhere/stackless/Doc/library/mmap.rst

       Write the bytes in *bytes* into memory at the current position of the file pointer; the file position is updated to point after the bytes that were written.
-If the mmap was created with :const:`ACCESS_READ`, then writing to it will throw a :exc:`TypeError` exception.
+If the mmap was created with :const:`ACCESS_READ`, then writing to it will raise a :exc:`TypeError` exception.

    .. method:: write_byte(byte)